Iain Matthews: Thro' My Eyes: A Memoir

-In 2018 Iain Matthews released an autobiographical book Thro’ My Eyes: A Memoir.
+In 2018 Matthews released an autobiography, Thro’ My Eyes: A Memoir.
 The book was co-written with Featherstone-based author and broadcaster, Ian Clayton.

-In Clayton’s preface to the book, he tells of one day in 2010 getting an email out of the blue from Iain Matthews who had read the original version of his book Bringing It all Back Home, a work described by Record Collector magazine as "One of the best books about popular music ever written".
-Matthews told Clayton that he was considering publishing an autobiography and asked him if he would consider writing it.
-Several years went by before the project eventually came to fruition, though not as a straightforward biography but as co-written book based on multiple sessions of working together for several days at a time to capture all the information and memories.
+Clayton was contacted in 2010 by Matthews who had read his book Bringing It all Back Home, described by Record Collector magazine as "one of the best books about popular music ever written".
+It was several years before the project came to fruition as a co-written book.

-Thro’ My Eyes: A Memoir was published by Pontefract-based Route Publishing in August 2018 in two editions: a Standard Edition and a Deluxe Edition which also included Thro’ My Eyes, an exclusive 2CD compilation of 23 songs from throughout Matthews’ career.
-The book is a very open and honest account of Matthews’ life and musical career: from his humble beginnings in Barton-upon Humber and Scunthorpe, to moving to London in the 1960s and joining Fairport Convention, forming Matthews Southern Comfort in 1970 and having his only #1 hit with their version of Joni Mitchell’s "Woodstock", forming Plainsong with Andy Roberts in 1972, spending years in America as a solo artist and then coming back to Europe in 2000 and still making albums and touring to this day.
-Each chapter is preceded by the lyrics of one of his songs.
+Thro’ My Eyes: A Memoir was published by Pontefract-based Route Publishing in August 2018 in two editions, Standard and Deluxe.
+The Deluxe edition included an exclusive 2-CD compilation of 23 songs from Matthews’ career.
+The book describes Matthews’ life and musical career, from his beginnings in Barton-upon-Humber and Scunthorpe; moving to London in the 1960s and joining Fairport Convention; forming Matthews Southern Comfort in 1970 and having a #1 hit with their version of Joni Mitchell’s "Woodstock"; forming Plainsong with Andy Roberts in 1972; spending years in America as a solo artist; and returning to Europe in 2000 to continue making albums and touring.

-In the book, Matthews also talks about watching and playing football as a boy in Scunthorpe, his failed trial as potential professional footballer with Bradford Park Avenue, and his life long love of Manchester United.
-A live concert recording of Plainsong in Paris in 2007 reveals him telling the audience that the words of his song "Busby's Babes" from the 1990 album Pure And Crooked are proudly displayed in the Manchester United Museum.
+Matthews also described watching and playing football as a boy in Scunthorpe, a failed trial as a potential professional footballer with Bradford Park Avenue, and his life-long love of Manchester United.
+A live concert recording of Plainsong in Paris in 2007 revealed him telling the audience that the words of his song "Busby's Babes", from the 1990 album Pure And Crooked, were displayed in the Manchester United Museum.

-Matthews and Clayton promoted the book in 2019 by undertaking a concert tour of selected venues in the UK.
-Entitled "Words And Music", the tour covered some 11 venues in England and Scotland at which both Matthews and Clayton talked about various episodes from the book and Matthews performed live as solo artist; he was joined on stage for one night of the tour by former Plainsong bandmate Andy Roberts, at The Greys in Brighton.
+Matthews and Clayton promoted the book in 2019 with a concert tour of 11 venues in England and Scotland, entitled "Words And Music". in which Matthews and Clayton talked about episodes from the book and Matthews performed live.
+He was joined on stage on one night at The Greys in Brighton by former Plainsong bandmate Andy Roberts.
 A paperback version of the book, with new artwork and an updated discography, was published by Route in March 2021.